 A vehicle crossing (sometimes known as a dropped kerb) is needed for vehicular access to a property or business to prevent both damage to the footway and the vehicle crossing the footway.

 You can hire a private contractor to carry out the work to provide a vehicle crossing but certain criteria must be met before the works can commence, including the completion of an 'Opening Up licence' - contact us for advice before proceeding with the work.

 Section 50 Licence

 A Section 50 licence is required if contractors wish to put new apparatus into the highway or to repair apparatus that is already there.

 The Section 50 licence does not give permission to widen an access or construct a vehicle crossing, these are to be carried out under an Opening Up licence.

 A fee is payable to Stockton-on-Tees Borough Council prior to work commencing on site.
 The fee for new apparatus and repairs to existing apparatus is £400.00, which is inclusive of standard rate VAT.
 This is for a maximum length of 200m.

 Proof of Public Liability Insurance to the value of £5 million is required to work on a public highway, footway or verge.

 Operatives must have proof of Employee accreditation under the Street Works Act.

-	Please apply for your Section 50 Licence using this form and forward to Economic Growth and Development Services.
+Please apply for your Section 50 Licence using this form and forward to the Streetworks Permits team of Community Services and Transport.